HandCash/handcash-connect-sdk-docs/docs/payments.md

 ### Raw Storage

-Another way to attach data to payments is to simply attach data without transformations: no data hash, signing nor encryption.
+Another way to attach data to payments, is to simply attach raw data: no hashing, signing, or encryption.

 ```javascript
 const { HandCashCloudAccount, Data } = require('handcash-connect');